bholloway/resolve-url-loader/packages/resolve-url-loader/README.md

 **Features**

-* Better resolution of the original source location - You can now specify `url()` in variables and mixins.
+* Better resolution of the original source location - You can more successfully use `url()` in variables and mixins.

 **Breaking Changes**

+* The `engine` option is deprecated making `engine: "rework"` deprecated.
 * The `keepQuery` behaviour is now the default, the `keepQuery` option has been removed.
 * The `absolute` option has been removed.

 **Migrating**

+Remove the `engine` option if you are using it - the default "postcss" engine is much more reliable.
+The "rework" engine will still work for now but it will be removed in the next major version.

 Remove the `keepQuery` option if you are using it.